 What is a fire fighting system

 A fire fighting system covers usually an entire area.
 Be it a factory, a shopping mall or even an entire city.
-There are one or more fire fighting centers where the feed water enters the system.
-Often there are one or more large water tanks as buffers to ensure that there is enough water available to fight the fire right from the start.
-The pumps are located next to the water tanks so that sufficient water can be supplied if required.
-From this central location, pipes distribute the extinguishing water in branch lines to the individual areas.
-In an office or residential building, the pipes lead to the sprinkler system.
-In factories to sprinklers, on ships or offshore to fire cannons.
-Or simply to the hydrants on the road, as shown in the picture above.
-Firefighters connect their hoses to such hydrants in order to have enough water in case of fire.
+Depending on the size of the fire suppression system, there are one or more fire extinguishing centers, each with a separate supply line leading into the system.
+Often, these centers also have one or more large watertank installed as a buffer.
+This is to ensure that there is right from the start enough water to fight the fire.
+Powerful high-pressure pumps are located next to the tanks, so that if necessary, sufficient extinguishing water can be supplied.
+From these central points, pipes distribute water in spur lines to the fire fighting equipment in the affected areas.
+In an office or residential building, the pipes lead to the fire sprinkler system.
+In factories to the fire sprinklers, on ships or offshore platforms to the extinguishing guns.
+Or simply to the hydrants on the street, as seen in the photo above.
+Firefighters can connect their hoses to such hydrants to have enough water in case of fire.

 The risk of fire is higher in refineries, chemical plants or offshore platforms.
 The same applies to efforts to ensure a perfectly functioning fire extinguishing system.